Wonderful Crazy Night Tour

-Wonderful Crazy Night Tour was a concert tour by English musician Elton John taking place in Europe, North America, South America and Australia in 2016 and 2017.
+Wonderful Crazy Night Tour was the 48th concert tour by British musician Elton John in Europe, North America, South America and Australia from 2016 to 2018.

 Background

-On 20 October 2015, John's Official Website announced concerts taking place in Lincoln, Leicester and Exeter in the summer of 2016 under the banner of the Wonderful Crazy Night Tour in support of John's upcoming 32nd studio album.
+On 20 October 2015, John's official website announced concerts taking place in Lincoln, Leicester and Exeter in the summer of 2016 under the banner of the Wonderful Crazy Night Tour in support of John's upcoming 32nd studio album.
 The previous day two intimate shows were announced in Paris.
 The poster for the two intimate Paris concerts effectively leaked information, including cover art and release dates for John's upcoming album before any official announcement was made.
 On 27 October 2015 five concerts were announced, taking place in Germany, directly before John's concerts in the United Kingdom.

 Set list

 This set list is representative of the concert in Berlin, Germany on 7 July 2017.
 It does not represent the set list at all concerts for the duration of the tour.